 much ALL of the time….but alas there is nothing much trendy or desirable about BPD.

-Bipolar disorder and OCD seem to be the disorders that are de rigour at the moment, in terms of TV coverage, magazine articles and books published etc. Stephen Fry, the president of Mind (a UK mental health charity) is a public figure who has bipolar disorder.
+Bipolar disorder and OCD seem to be the disorders that are de rigour at the moment in terms of TV coverage, magazine articles and books published.
+Stephen Fry, the president of Mind (a UK mental health charity) is a public figure who has bipolar disorder.
 He has personally done a lot to raise awareness and public acceptance of what used to be known as manic depression.
-And there are lots of OCD type documentaries, mainly centred around people with obsessions and compulsions that are usually centred around cleaning.
-Quite how representative Stephen Fry and obsessive cleaning programmes are of mental illness is debatable, but at least people have heard of Bipolar and OCD.
+There are also many OCD centred documentaries, mainly centred around people with obsessions and compulsions centred around cleaning.
+Quite how representative Stephen Fry and obsessive cleaning programmes are of mental illness is highlu debatable, but at least people have heard of Bipolar and OCD.

 BPD (borderline personality disorder) or EUPD (emotionally unstable personality disorder) is just not talked about, anywhere.

 It isn’t ‘trendy’.
 It isn’t ‘cool’.
 It isn’t ‘glam’.
 It isn’t something people would want to admit to being diagnosed with.
 But I’m a blogger, so it seems daft to not mention it……especially as this emotional streak I have is what drove me into writing in the first place.
 Without the abundance of emotion (requiring expression), I’d probably not want to challenge myself by writing.
 I’d just watch ‘loose women’ and ‘homes under the hammer’ and ‘judge rinder’ on loop instead and live my life being passively entertained rather than creative and spurred on by heartfelt bursts of feeling.

 BPD, in my experience is kinda brilliant AND shit all at the same time……

 but mainly shit

 How I generally feel is ‘fucked up’ for what of a better phrase.